18F/open-source-program/pages/maintainer_guidelines.md

 ### Contributor documentation

 Part of your documentation should be guidelines targeted at (potential) contributors.
 Documentation for contributers should be separate from the README usage documentation.
-If you're contributor documentation is brief, you can include it as a section in your README.
+If your contributor documentation is brief, you can include it as a section in your README.
 Otherwise, your [CONTRIBUTING.md](https://help.github.com/articles/setting-guidelines-for-repository-contributors/) file should contain the following:

 * Any additional setup steps specific for development.
 * Instructions for running the tests.